 We start out by freehand cutting out the basic shape of two ears and a horn…I’m sure that you could easily find a template online if it makes you nervous trying to freehand.

 Then we attach the ears and the nose to the paper plate.
 Notice that the horn is on the front of the plate and the ears are on the back?
-I used a stapler to securely attach these, but you can use crafting glue if you have the patience to let it dry.
+I used a stapler to securely attach these, but you can use crafting glue if you have the patience and time to let it dry.

 Next, we cut some colored construction paper into strips.
-This part is super fun to switch things up and really show each crafter’s individual personality by what colors they use to create the unicorn’s mane.
+This part is super fun to switch things up and really show each crafter’s individual personality by what colors they use to create their unicorn’s mane.

 Use a marker to draw some closed eyes, or you can attach some large googly eyes.